 For your first day, I always suggest starting with Piazza del Duomo and the beautiful Duomo Cathedral with its jaw-dropping Gothic façade.
 Once inside, don’t miss the chance to climb to the top of the spire and get an amazing view of the Alps towering over the beautiful city of Milan.

 Finally, for a glimpse of Milan’s famous nightlife, don’t forget to visit the Navigli District.
+If you need more ideas for things to do in Milan but your time is limited, you can also check out this 2-day Milan itinerary.

 Where to Stay in Milan